ethereum/ethereum-org-website/src/content/developers/docs/oracles/index.md

 ### Centralized oracles {#centralized-oracles}

-As the name suggests, a centralized oracle is one controlled by a single entity responsible for aggregating off-chain information and updating the oracle contract's data as requested.
-Centralized oracles are efficient since they rely on a single source of truth and might even be preferable in cases where proprietary datasets are published directly by the owner with a widely accepted signature.
-However, using a centralized oracle comes with various problems:
+A centralized oracle is controlled by a single entity responsible for aggregating off-chain information and updating the oracle contract's data as requested.
+Centralized oracles are efficient since they rely on a single source of truth.
+They might even be preferable in cases where proprietary datasets are published directly by the owner with a widely accepted signature.
+However, using a centralized oracle comes with various problems.

 #### Low correctness guarantees {#low-correctness-guarantees}